Yoast/wordpress-seo/readme.txt

 = 12.7.0 =
 Release Date: December 10th, 2019

+Yoast SEO 12.7 is out today — signalling the last release of 2019.
+This release is all about cleaning up and fixing bugs.
+Since we have a two-week release schedule, we can quickly respond to any bug we might find.
+Find out more about this release in [our 12.7 release post](https://yoa.st/release-12-7)!

 Bugfixes:

 * Fixes a bug where sub-sitemaps were rendered for non-public custom post types.
 Props to [@stodorovic](https://github.com/stodorovic).